vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 vue ui
 ```

-You will have a UI open in browser window on `localhost:8000`.
+You will have a UI open in a browser window on `localhost:8000`.
 Go to the `Vue Project Manager` tab:

 ![Vue Project Manager](/ui-project-manager.png)